Mind–body dualism: Dualist views of mental causation

 This part is about causation between properties and states of the thing under study, not its substances or predicates.
 Here a state is the set of all properties of what's being studied.
 Thus each state describes only one point in time.

 Interactionism

 Interactionism is the view that mental states, such as beliefs and desires, causally interact with physical states.
 This is a position which is very appealing to common-sense intuitions, notwithstanding the fact that it is very difficult to establish its validity or correctness by way of logical argumentation or empirical proof.
 It seems to appeal to common-sense because we are surrounded by such everyday occurrences as a child's touching a hot stove (physical event) which causes him to feel pain (mental event) and then yell and scream (physical event) which causes his parents to experience a sensation of fear and protectiveness (mental event) and so on.

-Non-reductive physicalism

-Non-reductive physicalism is the idea that while mental states are physical they are not reducible to physical properties, in that an ontological distinction lies in the differences between the properties of mind and matter.
-According to non-reductive physicalism all mental states are causally reducible to physical states where mental properties map to physical properties and vice versa.
-A prominent form of non-reductive physicalism, called anomalous monism, was first proposed by Donald Davidson in his 1970 paper "Mental events", in which he claims that mental events are identical with physical events, and that the mental is anomalous, i.e. under their mental descriptions these mental events are not regulated by strict physical laws.